OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

     ...

 The second command script is `profview`.
-It generates an html file called `profile_sunburst.html` that uses a d3-based sunburst to show the function call tree.
+By default, it generates an html file called `profile_icicle.html` that uses a d3-based icicle plot to show the function call tree.
 The file should be viewable in any browser.
-Hovering over an arc in the sunburst will show the function pathname, the local and total elapsed time for that function, and the local and total number of calls for that function.
-Clicking on an arc will collapse the view so that that arc's function will become the center circle and only functions called by that function will be visible.
-The top level center circle before any arc has been collapsed does not represent a real function.
+Hovering over a box in the plot will show the function pathname, the local and total elapsed time for that function, and the local and total number of calls for that function.
+Clicking on a box will collapse the view so that that box's function will become the top box and only functions called by that function will be visible.
+The top box before any box has been collapsed does not represent a real function.
 Instead, it shows the sum of the elapsed times of all of the top level functions as its local time, and the total time that profiling was active as its total time.
 If the total time is greater than the local time,